 It’s one of the most famous rock bands with their debut album.
 I have to include this just on principle alone, even if these guys are pricks.
 You’ve heard the songs “Ball and Chain” and “Story of my Life.”
 I think the band is just ok, but one can’t ignore their fame.

 I’ll give an honorable mention for a film called Side Out.
 The film itself is just so-so at best, but it does have, “that’s so 90s” feel to it, and many do consider it the greatest beach volleyball movie ever made (some competition that genre’s got; I still say Top Gun is the best one, and it’s not even a beach volleyball movie).
+Plus there’s a somewhat decent adaptation of Lord of the Flies that was released, which has mixed opinions on whether it’s good or not.
 So, with that out of the way, there were some fairly good picks for this month.

 A film to capitalize and promote the lambada dance craze, which never really took off as well as many hoped it would.
 In fact, in the same month, another lambada film was released titled The Forbidden Dance.
 Let’s just say it’s not even in the same league as this film.
 But whatever, this is a prime guilty pleasure film, with great cheese and ridiculous moments.
 Such a guilty pleasure for me that I enjoy it more than Dirty Dancing (you can’t hit me, I’ll lambada dodge all those beer bottles and bullets coming my way).
 This is one of the definitive, “that’s so 90s” films.
 Though I have to admit, that chick in the poster is a bit of a bitch in the movie, in ways that, well, just don’t happen in movies anymore, at least not in the context of this movie.

 This film is sort of popular, but I didn’t really dig it.
 The killer gets away with way too much of this bullshit.